DBE program goals

 - Ensure that the DBE Program is narrowly tailored in accordance with applicable law.

-- Identify business enterprises that are qualified as DBEs and are qualified to provide Sound Transit with required materials, equipment, supplies, and services and develop good rapport with the owners and management of those enterprises.
+- Identify business enterprises that are qualified as DBEs and are qualified to provide Sound Transit with required materials, equipment, supplies and services; and to develop a good rapport with the owners and management of those enterprises.
 This will include DBE round tables, DBE notification by electronic notices and networking sessions.

-- Administer the DBE Program in close coordination with other Sound Transit departments so as to facilitate the successful implementation of this Program;
+- Administer the DBE Program in close coordination with the various Sound Transit departments so as to facilitate the successful implementation of this Program;

 What is a DBE?